yinggoings/retro-video-store/README.md

 Go through the waves one-by-one and build the features of this API.

+Use the Requirements in the Project Directions and the unit tests to guide your development.

 At submission time, no matter where you are, submit the project via Learn.

 ## Project Directions